Olivet Nazarene University

-Olivet Nazarene University (ONU) is a private Nazarene university in Bourbonnais, Illinois.
+Olivet Nazarene University (ONU) is a private university in Bourbonnais, Illinois, United States.
+It is affiliated with the Church of the Nazarene.
 Named for its founding location, Olivet, Illinois, ONU was originally established as a grammar school in east-central Illinois in 1907.
 In the late 1930s, it moved to the campus in Bourbonnais.
-The university is affiliated with the Church of the Nazarene and is the annual site of the church's Regional Celebrate Life youth gathering for the Central USA Region.

 History

-Olivet Nazarene University traces its roots to 1907, when the Eastern Illinois Holiness Association started Miss Mary Nesbitt's Grammar School in a house in Georgetown, Illinois.
+Olivet Nazarene University traces its roots to 1907, when the Eastern Illinois Holiness Association started "Miss Mary Nesbitt's Grammar School" in a house in Georgetown, Illinois.
 In 1908, the school's founders acquired 14 acres in the village of Olivet, and moved the grammar school to the proposed campus.
 A Wesleyan–holiness community sprang up around the school.